Data Source Reference

 The catalog structure of SQL Server is automatically resolved by ScalarDB Analytics.
 The catalog-level objects are mapped as follows:

-- The SQL Server database and schema are mapped to the namespace together.
+- Each SQL Server database-schema pair is mapped to a namespace in ScalarDB Analytics.
 Therefore, the namespace of the SQL Server data source is always two-level, consisting of the database name and the schema name.

 - Only user-defined databases are mapped to namespaces.
 The following system databases are ignored: